oracle/accelerated-data-science/ads/feature_store/docs/source/user_guides.setup.feature_store_operator.rst

 AuthN/AuthZ Setup (Optional)
 _____________________________

-We can also setup `Feature Store API Gateway stack <https://github.com/KshitizLohia/oci-data-science-ai-samples/blob/main/feature_store/README.md>`_ to enable authentication and authorization for Feature Store.
+Users can also setup `Feature Store API Gateway stack <https://github.com/KshitizLohia/oci-data-science-ai-samples/blob/main/feature_store/README.md>`_ to enable authentication and authorization for Feature Store.
 This will allow us to access the feature store securely from a public endpoint using OCI IAM.